PCT | Final Gear List

 This were the shorts that gave me chafing… RIP beautiful Patagonia Baggies :(

-Sitting Pad: we decided to ditch our sitting pads and bought foldable Therm-a-Rest Zlite Sol pads, that we placed underneath our inflatable pads at night.
+Sitting Pad (sitting pad to sleeping pad): we decided to replace our small sitting pads with bigger Therm-a-Rest Zlite Sol pads, that we placed underneath our inflatable pads at night.
 We adopted this strategy to better protect our inflatable pads from being punctured again and to provide safety insulation in case of disaster.
 The foldable pads were very comfortable during breaks too, as they allowed us to lay down like proper hiker trash people!

 Chef wearing his foldable sleeping pad like silver wings… “He was a fairy”.